MGMT 306/506 Research Participation

 How will I know when a new study becomes available?

 You will receive an email notification from the Anderson Behavioral Lab when a new study becomes available.

 I can sign up for some studies again even if I participated before, while others don’t allow me to do so.
 Why is this?

 Not all studies allow you to participate more than once.
 Researchers can choose whether their studies allow you to participate more than once.

 You can cancel your session on SONA Systems up to 24 hours in advance of the session.
 Click the “My Schedule/Credits” option from the top toolbar.
 You will see the study that you have signed up for.
-Click “Yes” to cancel your sign-up immediately.
+Click “Cancel” and then "Yes, I want to cancel" on the following page to cancel your sign-up immediately.
 You can sign up for another session with any open timeslots.

 The lab is located in Anderson School of Management (ASM) on the second floor, east side.
-Enter the main doors and seat yourself at the large white conference table just outside of ASM 2141.
+Enter the main doors andseat yourself in the lobby just outside of ASM 2141.
 At your scheduled session time, a Research Assistant will escort you to the Anderson Behavioral Laboratory.